jeremyong/learningit/README.md

 > The quick brown fox jumped over the lazy
 > dog's back.

-because the working tree of cool-branch contains state `A` and no commits have been made since then.
+because the working tree of cool-branch contains state `A` and nothing else.
-To conclude this terminology second, let's edit the second paragraph and make a commit:
+To conclude this terminology section, let's edit the second paragraph and make a commit:

 > Now is the time for all good men to come to
 > the aid of their country.
 This is just a